clydewilmoth/TRAVELBUDDYAPP/README.md

 # Short Trip App

-Works in Germany, build in Java Swing within Maven project.
+Works in Germany, built in Java Swing within Maven project.

 ## How to execute build